adaltas/node-shell/packages/grpc_server/README.md

-# `@parametersjs/grpc_server`
+# Package `@shell-js/grpc_server`

-Parameters plugin to create a GRPC server and expose registered routes.
+Shell.js plugin to create a GRPC server and expose registered routes.

 ## API

-The Parameters instance is enriched with the following functions:
+The Shell.js instance is enriched with the following functions:

 * `start`
   Start the GRPC server